Evoludo/turtle-mandelbrot/README.md

 `x_min`, `x_max`, `y_min`, `y_max` | Complex plane window boundaries.
 Use these variables to change the centre and zoom of the fractal.
 `width`, `height`                  | Output size.
 This should match the image size you called the interpreter with.
 `max_iter`                         | Maximum iterations to run the Mandelbrot recurrance on. `10` is a good value to produce a result fast, but `20` and above looks nicer, at the expense of speed.
 `max_r_sq`                         | Escape radius squared.
 There's no square root function in the language, so the radius comparison is kept in sqaured values.
-If the magnitude of the recurrance function value (squared) is less than this, then the point is in the Mandelbrot set; otherwise, it isn't.
+If the magnitude of the recurrance function value (squared) is less than this, then the point is coloured as in the Mandelbrot set; otherwise, it isn't.

 The calculations for the outside colouring are also modifiable.
 Fiddling with these is left as an exercise to the interested ;).

+The repo also contains a sample debug output, and spreadsheet that were used during debugging.
+See the blog post below for more info.

 ## Credits